sweta9090/Data-Science-Projects/README.md

 # Data-Science-Projects

-Here are the list of top projects that give a good overview and understading of the baisc machine learning concepts
+Here are the list of top projects that give a good overview and understading of the basic machine learning concepts

   1. Fake News Detection : https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/
   2. Wine Quality Detection : https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009